tagatac/callattendant/README.md

 The web user interface now has a Regex Lists page, where a user can edit the blocks and permit files, adding or removing patterns.
 It's just free-form editing - somewhat crude, but it gets the job done.

+Also, it's now possible for Call Attendant to send an e-mail notification when a caller leaves a message.

 ## Overview

 The Call Attendant (__callattendant__) is a python-based, automated call attendant that runs on a